wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 Lets use the package we created earlier called `cluster758` and lets name our cluster mycluster.
 The argument `--processhosts` takes a list of `processtype@host`as argument, the type of processes are ndb, ndbmtd, ndb_mgmd, mydsqld and api.

-We will create a cluster with below processsed all running on local server (127.0.0.1):
+We will create a cluster with below processses, all processes running on local server (127.0.0.1):
 - 1 management node (ndb_mgmd)
 - 2 data nodes (ndbmtd)
 - 2 MySQL API nodes (mysqld)